mathieu-benoit/acm-workshop/content/host-project/set-up-host-project-git-repo.md

 EOF
 ```
 {{% notice info %}}
-We explicitly set the Policy Controller's `referentialRulesEnabled` field to `true` and `referentialRulesEnabled` field to `true`, the other are enabled by default.
+We explicitly set the Policy Controller's `referentialRulesEnabled` field to `true` and `logDeniesEnabled` field to `true`, the other are enabled by default.
 {{% /notice %}}

 ## Define the Host project's Git repository